102-128 East Eighth Avenue & 721 Cumberland Street

 Are you able to provide an estimate when the City will be commencing the City - Led Consultation indicated per the Development Review Timelines shown for this project .

-Jon asked about 1 year ago
+Jon asked over 1 year ago

 Thank you for your question – City-Led Consultation is anticipated to take place sometime in April/May.
 Once confirmed, the Be Heard page will be updated with more information including a survey.
 Postcard notifications will be sent out to properties located within 100 metres of the subject site, and there will also be advertisements through Citypage (online) and in The Record (print copy).